Code-Institute-Submissions/play-simongame/README.md

  ## UX
+The game user experiene has been built to help user to navigate and interact with the game board with ease.

 1. User Story: I am presented with a random series of button presses.

-As a game player.
+   As a game player,
-I want to be presented with ON and Off buttton.
+   I want to be presented with ON and Off buttton, so that I can press the ON and OFF button on the game board.
-So that I can press the ON and OFF button on the game board Acceptance criteria: Game player can press ON and OFF.
+Acceptance criteria: Game player can press ON and OFF.

    1.1.
-As a game player, i want to be able to press the start button.
-So that i can interact with series of buttons on the game console.
+As a game player, i want to be able to press the start button,So that i can interact with series of buttons on the game console.
 Acceptance Criteria :Game player can interact with game console at the click of the start button.

-2. User Story: Each time I input a series of button presses correctly, i see the same series of button presses but with an additional step.
+2. User Story: Each time I input a series of button presses correctly, i see the same series of button presses but with an additional step.\
  As a game player,
  I want to be able to see input of button presses.
- So that i can interact with additional steps to play the game further.
+ So that i can interact with additional steps to play the game further.\
  Acceptance Criteria: Game player was able to press series of buttons with additional steps required to carry on playing the game.

-3. User Story: I hear a sound that corresponds to each button both when the series of button presses plays, and when I personally press a button.
+3. User Story: I hear a sound that corresponds to each button both when the series of button presses plays, and when I personally press a button.\
- As a game player
- I want to press a series of buttons.
- So that i can hear the sound that corresponds to each button press.
+ As a game player, I want to press a series of buttons, So that i can hear the sound that corresponds to each button press.\
  Acceptance Criteria: Game Player was able to hear different sounds on the press of series of button.

-4. User Story: If I press the wrong button, I am notified that I have done so, and that series of button presses starts again to remind me of the pattern so I can try again.
+4. User Story: If I press the wrong button, I am notified that I have done so, and that series of button presses starts again to remind me of the pattern so I can try again.\
+ As a game player,  I want to press the wrong button, So that i can be notified that i clicked on the wrong button and action to start the game again.\
+ Acceptance Criteria: A game player was  notified of wrong button press and action to start the game again.

+5. User Story: I can see how many steps are in the current series of button presses.\
 As a game player,
- I want to press the wrong button.
- So that i can be notified that i clicked on the wrong button and action to start the game again.
- Acceptance Criteria: A game player was  notified of wrong button press and action to start the game again.

-5. User Story: I can see how many steps are in the current series of button presses.

-As a game player
-I want to see how many count levels.
-So that i can see how many count levels in current series of button presses.
+I want to see how many count levels,So that i can see how many count levels in current series of button presses.\
 Acceptance Criteria: Game player can see the current count levels in the series of button presses.

-6. User Story: If I want to restart, I can hit a button to do so, and the game will return to a  single step.
+6. User Story: If I want to restart, I can hit a button to do so, and the game will return to a single step.\
-As a game player
-I want to toggle the ON and OFF button
-So that the game can restart it self .
+As a game player,I want to toggle the ON and OFF button,so that the game can restart itself. \
-Acceptance criteria :Toggling ON and OFF switch button restarts the game .
+Acceptance criteria :Toggling ON and OFF switch button restarts the game.

-7. User Story: I can play in strict mode where if I get a button press wrong, it notifies me that I have done so, and the game restarts at a new random series of button presses.
+7. User Story: I can play in strict mode where if I get a button press wrong,it notifies me that I have done so, and the game restarts at a new random series of button presses.\
-As a game player
-I want to play in strict mode
-So that when i press a wrong button, am notified and the game restarts at a new series of random button presses.
+As a game player,I want to play in strict mode,So that when i press a wrong button, am notified and the game restarts at a new series of random button presses.\
 Acceptance Criteria: A game player should be able to play in strict mode and notified of an error and game restarts with a new series of button presses.

 8. User Story: I can win the game by getting a series of 20 steps correct.
 I am notified of my victory, then the game starts over.
-As a game Player
-I want to be able to win the game and notified Winner with a sound.
+As a game Player,I want to be able to win the game and notified Winner with a sound.\
 Acceptance Criteria:  A game player was able to win the game and the notified winner with a sound.

 ### Wireframes

-The Wireframe was initially created at the design phase to understand the basic functionality of the game and what users will be expecetd to see as the final prodcut.
+The Wireframe was initially created at the design phase to understand the basic functionalities of the game and what users will be expecetd to see as the final prodcut.
 Click on the link to open the Wireframe.[Simon Game Wireframe](https://github.com/daat2/play-simongame/blob/master/assets/wireframe/simonGame-wireframe.pdf)